panel-attack/panel-game/docs/Understanding the Codebase.md

 ### PanelGenerator.lua
 In this file lives the Panel Generator which provides functions to generate panels for a certain seed via a pseudo random number generator and assign possible metal placements for these panels.

-### client/src/network/Stack.lua
+### client/src/PlayerStack.lua
-This small bit covers functions of Stack that have network activity such as taunt or sending inputs to an opponent.
+The client-side wrapper for the engine `Stack`.

-Ideally the network part of them will be performed by a dedicated network client in the future so that `Stack` has no knowledge of network.
+### client/src/network/PlayerStack.lua

-### client/src/graphics/Stack.lua
+This small bit covers input-related functions of PlayerStack that have input activity such as taunt or sending inputs that - in case of online play - are also forwarded to an opponent.
-This file contains entirely draw functions for the `Stack` besides the one defined in `common/engine/StackBase.lua`.
+Ideally the input and network parts should get separated at some point.

 ### GarbageQueue.lua
 The garbage queue defines the how garbage is treated when being sent from a stack as well as when being sent to a stack.